trebeljahr/trebeljahr.com/_booknotes/zero-to-one.md

 > Leanness is a methodology, not a goal.
 Making small changes to things that already exist might lead you to a local maximum, but it won't help you find the global maximum.

-> A company is the strangest place of all for an indefinite optimist: why should you expect your own business to succeed without a plan to make it happen?
+> A company is the strangest place of all for an indefinite optimist: why should you expect your business to succeed without a plan to make it happen?

 > In startups, intelligent design works best.